Part of Nova Aurora, clarity tools for people the legal system was never designed for. $19.99 launch · $29.99 regular · one invoice · this site only

 Sample report · Texas matter (premises liability) Reviewed under: Texas state-bar fee guidelines + ABA Model Rules

-Download full sample PDF (8 pages) Anonymized real-world matter · same format every customer receives
+Download full sample PDF (8 pages) Preview Action Paths section (4 pages) Anonymized real-world matter · same format every customer receives

 Your invoice (excerpt)